 A recent technological breakthrough enables us to now use fat derived stem cells.
 Autologous stem cells from an individual’s own fat are not difficult to gather securely under local anesthesia and are abundant in amounts up to 2500 times those seen in bone marrow.

 Clinical success and favorable conclusions appear to be identified specifically to the amount of stem cells deployed.
 When these fat derived stem cells are administered back into the patient, they have the possibility to repair human tissue by forming new cells of mesenchymal origin, for example cartilage, bone, ligaments, tendons, nerve, fat, muscle, blood vessels, and certain internal organs.
 Stem cells’ capability to form cartilage and bone makes them conceivably highly viable in the treatment of degenerative orthopedic conditions.
-Their capability to structure new blood vessels and smooth muscle makes them conceivably extremely useful in the treatment of Peyronie’s disease and impotence.
-Stem cells are utilized widely within Europe and Asia to treat these conditions.

 We have anecdotal and experimental evidence that stem cell therapy is needed in healing and regeneration.
 Stem cells search out damaged tissues to repair the body naturally.
 The medical journals and web is full of successful testimonials but we are still waiting for definitive studies exhibiting viability of stem cell therapy.
 Such information might take five or ten years to collect.
 In an effort to provide help for patients suffering from certain degenerative diseases that have been impervious to normal modalities of treatment, we are initiating pilot studies as trial tests of treatment effectiveness with exceptionally high amounts of adipose derived stem cells acquired from fat.
 Adipose is a plentiful and reliable source of stem cells.